The Snow Queen (2012 film): Critical response

-The film received mixed reviews abroad.
+The film received negative reviews abroad, holding an approval rating of 0% on review aggregator website Rotten Tomatoes, based on 8 reviews, and an average rating of 3.9/10.
 JM Willis reviewed that he liked the characters in The Snow Queen: "The animation, story and score is enough to help this film stand on its own."
 A review from The Village Voice said, "A Russian animated adaptation of Hans Christian Andersen's fairy tale, Snow Queen proves both visually cruddy and narratively muddled."

 Mike McGranaghan for The Aisle Seat commented that "there's nothing inherently wrong with Snow Queen.
 It's a pleasant enough movie with some nice visuals...
 That said, the problem faced by the movie is that, while it's not bad, it's also simply not good enough."
 In particular the review took issue with the plot structure stating "the story is kind of disjointed...
 These moments feel more like a set of ideas than an actual plot, however.
 Never are they substantially integrated into the main idea of the movie", concluding finally that "Compared to [big name American animated films], Snow Queen is an also-ran."

 A RogerEbert review stated: "The message gets muddled with plot strands going every which way, though the real culprit is some awkward animation."
 Review at Movie Mom stated the film was lackluster by stating, "The vocal performances are uninspired and uninvolving.
 And the one effect that works, a 360 degree swoop-around, is relentlessly overused.
 The script is muddled and dull."
 Common Sense Media stated, "As for the story's plotline, it's a bit muddled and confusing, but at least Gerda the protagonist is sweet -- if not very confident.
 Gerda's desire to save her brother Kay is the movie's biggest redeeming factor."

 Jennie Kermode for Eye for Film complimented the film's appropriateness for children, remarking that the film's "esoteric scenarios may not make much sense to adults but they're conveyed with a sincerity that kids will find appealing."
 Oscar award expert for The Hollywood Reporter shortlisted the film for the best Oscars animated feature.

 Brazilian review by Alisson Oliveira from Reuters, noted the film starkly contrasts from past Snow Queen adaptations by stating: "Unlike the animations of recent times The Frozen Kingdom is not a comedy, but an adventure in a fable tone."
 A Lithuanian review from Alfa.lt remarked at the exhibition of the female characters.
 A German review from Kinderfilmwel, states "if you feel like an entertaining adventure and want to put yourself in a pleasant winter mood with great, snowy landscapes and lots of sleet, this is the right place!"